skillify-ca/skillify-web/README.md

 ## How to install

-- Give Vithushan your github username so he can invite you to the react repo
-- clone the skillify-web repo to your desktop
+0. Give Vithushan your github username so he can invite you to the react repo and then clone the skillify-web repo to your desktop.
-- run `npm install --legacy-peer-deps
-- get environment variables from Vithushan
-- run npm run dev
-- open localhost:3000

 1. Open a new external terminal.
 Type `Command + SHIFT + P ` on Mac and `Control + SHIFT + `P on windows from inside <b>VSCODE</b>.